BenjaminTMilnes/XSDRSpecification/README.md

 XSDR has a number of similarities to HTML - paragraph and heading tags, line break tags - and HTML is already used by a number of people to write scientific documents, so why not just use HTML, and compile HTML into PDF files?

 HTML is designed for the web, where there is no concept of a document comprised of multiple pages, with each page a specific, physical size.
 HTML has no concept of page breaks, page headers and footers, contents tables, and in-line citations.
-There are easy ways to work around this in HTML (for example, a page break could be defined by <div class="page-break"></div>, and then simply interpreted by the compiler), but they would be no simpler than just having a dedicated XML specification for printed documents (in XSDR, a page break is defined by <page-break /> or even just <pb />).
+There are easy ways to work around this in HTML (for example, a page break could be defined by &lt;div class="page-break"&gt;&lt;/div&gt;, and then simply interpreted by the compiler), but they would be no simpler than just having a dedicated XML specification for printed documents (in XSDR, a page break is defined by &lt;page-break /&gt; or even just &lt;pb /&gt;).